stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Conjurer/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisite:** [Spellbook Talent](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Wizard/#spellbook)
+#### **Cost:** 5 Character Points<br>**Action:** 2 Actions<br>**Prerequisite:** [Spellbook Talent](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Wizard/#spellbook)
-When you select this talent, you can use one Action to conjure up an inanimate object in your hand or on the ground in an unoccupied space that you can see within 10 feet of you.
+When you select this talent, you can conjure up an inanimate object in your hand or on the ground in an unoccupied space that you can see within 10 feet of you.
 This object can be no larger than 3 feet on a side and weigh no more than 10 pounds, and its form must be that of a nonmagical object that you have seen.
 The object is visibly magical, radiating dim light out to 5 feet.

 The object disappears after 1 hour, when you use this feature again, or if it takes or deals any damage.